This horn was made in 1956 in Leningrad(now Saint-Petersburg), Soviet Union.

 Leave a review to let others know what you thought of the instrument!

 A great story behind this fantastic instrument.
-Brilliantly sampled by Arseniy, there is even a legato patch in this library.
-The sustain patch is the standout however, and you can create some wonderfully warm and distinctive chord swells with it, that sound very realistic.
-The inclusion of FX and Percussion patches as well makes this library so well rounded and one of the best on PB!
-Theres something for everyone here!
+Brilliantly sampled by Arseniy, and there is even a legato patch in this library!
+The sustain patch is the standout however, and you can create some wonderfully warm and distinctive chord swells with it that sound very realistic.
+The inclusion of FX and Percussion patches as well makes this library so well rounded and frankly one of the best on PB!
+There's something for everyone here!